M0JXD/axeii_loader_native/README.md

 `axeii-loader -d "hw:2,0" -i mypreset.syx`

 - Get a preset from location 100:
-`axeii-loader -o presetname.syx -p 100`
+`axeii-loader -p 100`

 - Send an IR to Cabinet location 15:
 `axeii-loader -i myir.syx -p 15`

-- Get an IR to Cabinet location 34:
+- Get an IR from Cabinet location 34:
-`axeii-loader -o irname.syx -m -p 34`
+`axeii-loader -m -p 34`

-- Note: On the Axe-FX II OG/MKII, the scratchpad locations are just the ones after 100, e.g. to send to scratchpad 2:
+- Note: Scratchpad locations are just the ones after the last available slot, e.g. to send to scratchpad 2 on an OG/MKII:
 `axeii-loader -i myir.syx -p 102`

+And likewise on an XL:
+`axeii-loader -i myir.syx -p 1025 -t x`

 ## GUI